 Within Univax's primary focus on bacterial infections, two complementary products are under development for the prevention and treatment of Staphylococcus aureus ("Staph A") infections.
 One of these products, StaphVAX, is a vaccine which has recently completed a Phase II clinical trial in peritoneal dialysis patients who are at chronic risk of Staph A infections.
-The clinical trial showed the vaccine to be safe but ineffective against Staph A peritonitis.
-As a result, Univax is designing a Phase II clinical trial with StaphVAX in hemodialysis patients and expects to begin dosing studies in early 1996.
+Final analysis of the results are expected to be completed in the fourth quarter of 1995.
+Preliminary analysis of the results indicated that a more immunogenic dosage formulation must be developed to achieve more satisfactory antibody levels in kidney dialysis patients before entering Phase III efficacy trials.
 Univax also intends to utilize its Staph A immunizing agent as a stimulant to develop StaphGAM, an SPA product for use in trauma and certain surgery patients to combat infections caused by Staph A bacteria.

-A preliminary donor stimulation trial with this immunizing agent which began in July 1994 was recently concluded, and a six month follow-on donor stimulation trial was initiated in September 1995.
+A preliminary donor stimulation trial with this immunizing agent which began in July 1994 was recently concluded, and a six month follow-on donor stimulation trial began in September 1995.